 Writing ecological surveys to inform the planning

 This page tells you the necessary components of an ecological survey and lists a number of important planning documents that may be needed to inform your ecological survey work.
-They can be downloaded and include: Bat SAC Developers' Guidance, Trowbridge Bat Mitigation Strategy, Salisbury Plain SPA - HRA and Mitigation Strategy and a generic Appropriate Assessment of developments in Wiltshire occurring in the River Avon SAC catchment.
+They can be downloaded and include: Bat SAC Developers' Guidance, Trowbridge Bat Mitigation Strategy, Interim New Forest Mitigation Strategy, North Meadow Recreation Mitigation Strategy and Salisbury Plain SPA - HRA and Mitigation Strategy.
+You can also find guidance on what ecology information is required in support of a solar PV farm proposal.

 With the exception of some very small householder applications, most development proposals will have the potential to impact in some way on local biodiversity.
 This may be through direct loss of habitat or a reduction in the value of habitats and their ability to support the species that depend on them.